melanierawluk/mindful-meds-capstone/README.md

 - Initial folder structure and git repo
 - Database connection with knex
 - Knex migrations and seeds

-- POST /auth/login - Endpoint to log in a user
-- POST /auth/register - Endpoint to create a new user
-- POST /med/add - Endpoint to create a new medication
+- POST /meds/add - Endpoint to create a new medication
-- PUT /med/:id/update - Endpoint to update/edit to existing med (notes or info)
+- POST /meds/:id/update - Endpoint to update/edit med dose, frequency, or times taken
-- GET /user/:id - Endpoint to get a user profile:
+- GET /user/:id - Endpoint to get a user profile
-- GET /user/:id/meds/active - Endpoint to retrieve a list of all current meds for user (active:true)
+- GET /user/:id/meds - Endpoint to retrieve a list of all meds for user
-- GET /user/:id/meds/inactive - List of all past meds for user (active:false)
 - GET /user/:id/meds/:id - Endpoint to retireve medication details for specific medication
 - GET /user/:id/notes/:date - Retrieve notes for a specified date.
 Includes information about medication that were active on the specified date